Haim Gouri

-Biography
+Career

-Haim Gurfinkel (later Gouri) was born in Tel Aviv.
+Haim Gurfinkel (later Gouri) was born in Tel Aviv to Gila and the politician Yisrael.
 After studying at the Kadoorie Agricultural High School, he joined the Palmach and completed a commander's course.
 He participated in the bombing of a British radar station being used to track Aliyah Bet ships carrying illegal Jewish immigrants to Palestine.
 In 1947 he was sent to Hungary to bring Holocaust survivors to Mandate Palestine.
 During the 1948 Arab–Israeli War he was a deputy company commander in the Palmach's Negev Brigade.

 Gouri studied literature at the Hebrew University of Jerusalem and the Sorbonne in Paris.
 As a journalist he worked for LaMerhav and later, Davar.
 He achieved fame with his coverage of the 1961 trial of Adolf Eichmann.